khornberg/sermon-manager-import/readme.txt

 [ID3](http://en.wikipedia.com/wiki/ID3) is metadata for most MP3 files.
 When you use a media player (e.g. iTunes, Windows Media Player, etc.) the title, artist, etc. is stored within each file in the ID3 format.

+= I get a `Fatal error: Maximum execution time of 30 seconds exceeded` = Likely you are importing a lot of sermons.
+Refresh the page and import all of them again.
+Repeat if that doesn't do it.

+= Does this work with Amazon S3 or other serivces? = Not sure.
+Please let me know.

+= Can I help? =
+Sure can.
+See the Contributing section below.

 == Contributing ==
 If you want to contribute go to [Github](github.com), fork, and send a pull request.
 Issues and comments are welcome as well.